-- Probate Personal Applications Section: enquiries about personal applications may be made by email to ProbatePersonalApplications@courts.ie Personal Applications Grants of Probate/Letters of Administration may be obtained by instructing a solicitor or by application in person to the Probate Office or the District Probate Registry for the county where the deceased lived.
+- Probate Personal Applications Section: enquiries about personal applications may be made by email to ProbatePersonalApplications@courts.ie.
+You can obtain Personal Applications, Grants of Probate and Letters of Administration by instructing a solicitor or by application in person to the Probate Office or the District Probate Registry for the county where the deceased lived.

-Further information regarding the workings of the Probate Office, the charges involved for grants and searches is available from the Court Service website.
+Further information about the workings of the Probate Office and the charges involved for grants and searches is available from the Court Service website.

-If you are the executor or have been appointed an administrator of an estate and the estate is not complicated, you can make a personal application to the Personal Application Section of the Probate Office (or to one of the 14 District Probate Registries around the country).
+If you are the executor or have been appointed an administrator of an estate and the estate is not complicated, you can make a personal application to the Personal Application Section of the Principal Probate Registry in Dublin, or to one of the 14 District Probate Registries around the country.

-(District Probate Registries are under the control of County Registrars with authority to issue grants of representation where the deceased at the time of his/her death had a fixed place of abode within the area of jurisdiction of the District Registry).
+District Probate Registries are under the control of County Registrars and have authority to issue grants of representation where the deceased at the time of his/her death had a fixed place of abode within the area of jurisdiction of the District Registry.